 Chief Financial Officer

-Ken Krug joined the Foundation in 2011 to become its Chief Financial Officer.
+Ken Krug is the vice president for finance and the chief financial officer of The Asia Foundation.
+Krug joined the Foundation in 2011 to become its chief financial officer.
 As a key member of the Foundation's senior management team, the Chief Financial Officer plays a strategic role in the overall management of the Foundation to ensure its financial health.

-Prior to coming to the Foundation, Mr. Krug was Executive Vice President, Chief Operating and Financial Officer for the Jewish Federation Council of Greater Los Angeles.
-At the Federation from 2007 to 2010, Mr. Krug was responsible for finance and administration, technology, regulatory compliance, human resources, legal, international operations, facilities and security.
+Prior to coming to the Foundation, Ken Krug was Executive Vice President, Chief Operating and Financial Officer for the Jewish Federation Council of Greater Los Angeles.
+At the Federation from 2007 to 2010, he was responsible for finance and administration, technology, regulatory compliance, human resources, legal, international operations, facilities and security.
 When the economic downturn hit in 2008, he spearheaded efforts to reduce spending at the Federation.

-Education: B.A. in History and Urban Studies, Columbia College, New York City; M.B.A. with a concentration in Finance and Economics, Stanford University Graduate School of Business, Palo Alto.
+Education: Bachelor's degree in History and Urban Studies, Columbia College, New York City; master's degree in Business Administration with a concentration in Finance and Economics, Stanford University Graduate School of Business, Palo Alto.